Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Development

-\textbf{Method. }To understand the contribution of each attention head to repetitions, we map each head to the model's output space using an affine transformation, and the model's unembedding matrix~\citep{belrose2023eliciting}.
-Effectively, we're looking at what model output token can be predicted from a given attention head probability distribution.
-We look at this for the first eight cycles generated after each prompt.
+To understand the contribution of each attention head to repetitions, we map each head to the model's output space using an affine transformation, and the model's unembedding matrix~\citep{belrose2023eliciting}.
+We assess which output token can be predicted from the attention-head probability distribution, focusing on the first four cycles generated after each prompt.

 If $k$ is the number of tokens of a sequence, and each layer $l$ has $n$ attention heads with input and output dimension of $d$, then the update made to the residual stream by an attention head $a$ can be noted: